-Aside from these mandates, conservation will also help the Oroville District improve the long-term reliability of district water supply.
+Aside from these mandates, conservation will also help to address local water supply constraints in some districts.

 In preparing for this program expansion, Cal Water has spent the past year developing five-year conservation program plans for each of its service districts.
 Each district plan was developed with the following questions in mind: